Do you know what the last step of composing an article is? Writing the introduction!

 Why are they taking this survey?

 How long will it take them?

 These are all crucial questions and answering them all can improve your response rate in no time.

-Stay ahead of your competition and get going on your survey introduction now!
+Stay ahead of your competition and begin crafting your survey introduction!

 Senior Content Manager

 Find me on: